anuragambuja/data-engineering-tools/git.md

 - Initialize Git repository(/.git/): `git init`
 - Check repository status: `git status`
 - remembers all the changes we've committed so far, in the order we committed: `git log`
+- List all commits which are in the "testing" but not in the "master" branch: `git log master..testing`
 - Show all local and remote branches that (local) git knows about: `git branch -a`
 - Delete a branch (add --force (-f) option if something that hasn't been merged or use -D which combines -d -f together): `git branch -d <branch name>`
 - To checkout and create a branch, use `git checkout -b new_branch`.
 This is same as doing: `git branch new_branch` and `git checkout new_branch`
+- Files can be changed back to how they were at the last commit by using the command: `git checkout -- <target>`
 - Remove the actual files from disk and stage the removal of the files: `git rm filename`
 - Add changes to staging area to track the changes: `git add filename`
 - Sometimes when you go to pull you may have changes you don't want to commit just yet.
 Use the command `git stash` to stash your changes, and `git stash apply` to re-apply your changes after your pull.